Frequently Asked Questions

 what type of bike should I use?

-From a comfort standpoint a wider tire mountain bike would be more comfortable for the length of the ride but would be slower overall.
+Gravel bike racers use a variety of different bikes, with gravel bikes with a drop bar set up the fastest type of bike for this event.
+From a comfort standpoint, a wider tire mountain bike would be more comfortable for the length of the ride but would be slower overall.
 For an average gravel racer, 2.5 inch (63 mm) tires are a good fit.
 That being said, expect to see bikes that range from gravel bikes running as narrow as 1.25 inch (32 mm) tires to mountain bikes and even the occasional fat bike.
-Note that the dew in early hours or precipitation could make for slick conditions, especially on bridges/boardwalks (there are several in the early miles).
-If choosing a narrow tire, prepare for a flat or two on the off-road sections and getting off your bike on boardwalks & singletrack.
+Note that the dew in early hours or precipitation could make for slick conditions, especially on bridges/boardwalks.
+If choosing a narrow tire, prepare for a flat or two on the off-road sections and getting off your bike on boardwalks & technical sections.

-Our suggestion: use the gravel bike setup with drop bars to gain the speed advantage on the gravel roads and suffer through the short sections off-road sections that are dispersed throughout the course.
+Our suggestion: use the gravel bike setup with drop bars to gain the speed advantage on the gravel roads and suffer through the short sections off-road sections that are dispersed throughout the longer courses.
 Choose your tire based on what you are comfortable and used to riding on, the weather for the day and days prior to the event, and how wet of a fall we have.

 Are any of the routes marked?